 - The second book in the Spring Book Discussion is Bel Canto by Anne Patchett.
 The discussion has been moved to Monday May 5rd at 7:00 pm due to the weather.
 The discussion leader for Bel Canto will be Rachel Gossen of Washburn University.
-This book is available to check out at the circulation desk.
+The book is currently available at the circulation desk.

 An American opera singer, a Japanese industrialist, A French diplomat with skills in the kitchen, and a translator who falls in love with a Latin American terrorist are taken hostage by revolutionary terrorists in an unnamed Latin American embassy.
 Low comedy and high suspense, remance and tragedy blend in Patchett's Orange Prize-winning novel, inspired by the actual seizure of the Japanese ambassador's residence in Peru by Tupac Amaru guerillas in 1996.

 - The third book in the Spring Book Discussion is People of the Book by Geraldine Brooks.
-The discussion will be on Monday March 17th at 7:00 pm.
-The discussion leader for People of the Book will be Diane Quantic of Wichita State University.
-This book is available to check out at the circulation desk.
+The discussion was on Monday March 17th at 7:00 pm.
+The discussion leader for People of the Book was Diane Quantic of Wichita State University.

 Book restorer Hannah Heath's project, the 500-year-old illuminated Sarajevo Haggedeh manuscript, is a repository of tragic episodes throughout human history: as a friend tells her, "this book has survived the same disaster over and over again," referring to "this fear, this hate, this need to demonize 'the other.'"
 As Heath unpacks the clues in the book that illuminates its history - an insect wing, a wine stain, a missing silver clasp - her life in Sarajevo at the end of the fratricidal Bosnian war enriches her own perspectives on humankind's potential for violence and redemption.

 - The fourth book in the Spring Book Discussion is Anil's Ghost by Michael Ondaatje.
-The discussion will be on Monday March 31st at 7:00 pm.
-The discussion leader for Amil's Ghost is Gene Chavez, Bilingual Education & Cultural Diversity Consultant.
+The discussion was held on Monday March 31st at 7:00 pm.
+The discussion leader for Amil's Ghost was Gene Chavez, Bilingual Education & Cultural Diversity Consultant.
 Unlike the other discussions Anil's Ghost will be held in the downstairs community room.
-The book will be available at the circulation desk after the finish of the previous discussion.
+The book is now available at the circulation desk.

 - The fifth and last book in the Spring Discussion is The Brief and Wondrous Life of Oscar Wao by Junot Dias.
-The discussion will be on Monday April 14th at 7:00 pm.
-The discussion leader for The Brief Wonderous Life of Oscar Wao will be Peter Haney of Kansas University.
-The book will be available at the circulation desk after the finish of the previous discussion.
+The discussion was held on Monday April 14th at 7:00 pm.
+The discussion leader for The Brief Wonderous Life of Oscar Wao was Peter Haney of Kansas University.

 When pudgy, comics-addicted, Dominican-American geek Oscar Wao returns to his mother's homeland in search of redress for the injustices by the Truillo regime, it leads him to the title-promised doom.
 But no simple summary can quite prepare readers for the wild ride Yunior, Oscar's collage roommate, provides in his swooping narration of this adventure that veers from high camp to Spanglish street talk to heavy dormroom philosophizing complete with footnotes.